SanderSpies/Productivity/README.md

 - CSS coupled to everything, elements, ids or attributes

   This can make refactoring rather hard, therefore: use only classes with prefixes.
 Max. depth level should be 3.
+More ideally the CSS should directly be part of the component, and not separated by technology.
 - Separation based on technology instead of functionality
 - Wrong backend implementation: either by sending blocks of HTML or not proper REST
-- "Everybody can do everything" mentality without the proper architecture
+- "Everybody can do everything" mentality without the proper architecture.
+  Every developer has a certain expertise, and everything isn't it.
+So let the developer be experts in their own area, and be guided in the right way in lesser known areas.
+A good architecture is vital here, but most likely isn't in place.
 - Working against the language